EasyRPG/Player/README.md

 https://wiki.easyrpg.org/development/compiling/player/cmake

-CMake is the only supported way to build liblcf for Windows.
+CMake is the only supported way to build Player for Windows.
 All dependencies must be installed with [vcpkg].

 ### Building a libretro core: